-We are happy and proud to announce that MatchMiner – the result of our long collaboration with Dana Farber Cancer Institute (DFCI) – recently went open-source and is now available online.
+We are happy and proud to announce that MatchMiner – the result of our long collaboration with Dana Farber Cancer Institute (DFCI) – is soon going open-source and will be available online.
 MatchMiner is a computational platform for algorithmically matching patient-specific genomic profiles to precision medicine clinical trials.

 In 2015, DFCI initiated a project to develop a platform for the automatic matching of patient-specific genomic alterations to clinical trials.
 As a large cancer center, DFCI registers hundreds of new cancer patients every year, and each new patient undergoes sequencing with an extensive cancer gene panel.
 Being a large institution with a large intake, DFCI faced two major issues: oncologists had to manually track dozens or even hundreds of active clinical trials, only a few of which may be relevant to any one patient at a time; and clinical trial investigators had a challenge to manually identify patients eligible for their trials.